-Supporting growth while bolstering infrastructure
+Supporting growth while bolstering technology infrastructure in banking

 Deloitte considers the 2014 technology agenda for banks

 This article was first published in Australian Banking & Finance

 To date the Australian banking sector has seen some substantial and high profile technology investments with more planned over the coming two or three years.

 Even where core systems are yet to be touched, mobile and digital initiatives are receiving particular attention.